2019 UCF Knights football team: At Pittsburgh

 The third quarter belonged to the Knights.
 They forced Pitt to punt to start the second half.
 Dillon Gabriel completed a 65-yard pass to Gabe Davis, which set up a touchdown and a 21–17 score.
 On the next possession, Pitt was forced to punt yet again.
 Otis Anderson Jr. returned the punt 87 yards for a touchdown, and the Knights took the lead for the first time.
 They extended their lead with a 28-yard touchdown pass to Davis, his second of the game.
 The UCF defense, however, gave up three costly penalties on the next drive.
 A Face mask, a Roughing the passer, and a Personal Foul on successive plays, set the Panthers up at the UCF 8 yard line.
-Nick Patti, in for Kenny Pickett, threw a touchdown pass to Dontavius Butler-Jenkins to make the score 31–24.
+Nick Patti, in for Kenny Pickett, threw a touchdown pass to Dontavius Butler-Jenkins to make the score 31–28.

-With 8:32 left to play, the score still 31–24, UCF drove to the Pitt 15 yard line.
+With 8:32 left to play, and UCF still leading 31–28, the Knights drove to the Pitt 15 yard line.
 Facing 4th down & 2, UCF elected to go for it on fourth down, but Greg McRae was tackled a yard short.
-The Knights turned the ball over on downs, but Pitt followed it up with a three-and-out and punted.
+The Knights turned the ball over on downs, but Pitt followed it up with a three-and-out of their own and punted.
 The Knights again drove deep into Pitt territory, facing another 4th down, this time at the Pitt 11.
 After brief consideration, Dylan Barnas kicked a 28-yard field goal, and the Knights clung to a 34–28 lead.
-Pitt drove down to the UCF 3 yard line with 0:59 seconds left in regulation.
+Trailing by 6, Pitt drove down to the UCF 3 yard line with 0:59 seconds left in regulation.
 Facing 4th down & 2 at the 3, Pitt executed a trick play, which was a fake run to the right, then Aaron Mathews threw to on open Kenny Pickett for the game-winning touchdown.